BhagirathHegde/EVA4-S15/README.md

 :sunglasses: However, for our assignement, I have made a few changes in the model:
   1) I first have some common layers for both depth and mask images (common layers I choose are: down1, down2 and down3)
-  2) Then I split the layers into two - one set for mask and another set for depth images
+  2) Then I split the layers into two - one set for mask and another set for depth images :coffee:
   3) For this I choose the remaining layers and changed the sizes accordingly so that it duplicated the UNet architecture
   4) While running the model for depth images, I first frooze the mask layers which were newly created then ran the model and obtained     the results.
   5) While running the model for mask images, I frooze the depth layers which were newely created and ran the model to obtain results